UWPCE-PythonCert/PythonCertDevel/source/modules/NoSQL.rst

   store = client.store_name # creates a Database
   people = store.people # creates a collection

-mongo will link to the given database and collection, or create new ones if they don't exist.
+Mongo will link to the given database and collection, or create new ones if they don't exist.

 Adding some stuff:

 .. code-block:: python

-    people.insert({'first_name': 'Fred',
+    people.insert_one({'first_name': 'Fred',
                        'last_name': 'Jones'})

 Pulling Stuff Out:
 ------------------